 Despite our best efforts at natural immunity, sometimes our children get sick.
 Whether they go to school or not, just being around other children seems to make them vulnerable sometimes!
 Written in collaboration with Supersavvyme, this guest post has great ideas for foods that help fight colds and inflammation, and recipe suggestions for incorporating them into foods for poorly little people.

 When children head off to school, they’re especially susceptible to catching coughs and colds from their friends and class mates.
-If a sick day under the duvet covers beckons, here are five tasty and nutritional recipes that will boost the immunity of your child when they’re feeling under the weather:
+If a sick day under the duvet covers beckons, here are five tasty and nutritional recipes with healthy ingredients that will boost the immunity of your child when they’re feeling under the weather:

 Salmon is rich in Omega-3, which reduces inflammation and prevents respiratory illnesses.